How is Host Mapping Reconciled in TrueSight Capacity Optimization?

 Type: Best Practice

-Description: This article explains the new host reconciliation method implemented in code level 128.
+Description: New host reconciliation method implemented in code level 128.

 Additional Keywords: ETL, TrueSight Capacity Optimization, Host Mapping, Reconciled Host Mapping